No, the side effects of the vaccine do not tell you how well your immune system protects you from COVID-19 | ExBulletin

+No, the side effects of the vaccine do not tell you how well your immune system protects you from COVID-19

-If you have a headache or a slight depression after receiving the COVID-19 vaccine, you will usually hear “Oh, the immune system is really working.”
+(((conversation) – If someone has a headache or the weather is a little depressed after vaccination with COVID-19, something like “Oh, that means my immune system is really working hard.”
+It’s become common to hear people say that.
 On the contrary, when people are unaware of side effects, they are sometimes worried that Shot is not doing the job or their immune system is not responding at all.

 Is there a link between What you can notice after vaccination And what’s happening at the cellular level in your body?
 Robert Finberg A physician specializing in infectious diseases and immunology at the University of Massachusetts School of Medicine.
 He explains how this perception does not match the reality of how vaccines work.